 Today’s New York City is a study in contrasts.
-It is experiencing significant population growth, driven primarily by new immigrants, while its economy, enriched by high-end services and creative and intelligence-based industries, is on the upswing.
+It is experiencing significant population growth, driven primarily by new immigrants, while its economy, enriched by high-end services and creative intelligence-based industries, is on the upswing.
 As urban density has become a formula for cultural vitality and environmental sustainability, the city has become an unlikely poster child for green living.
 At the same time, economic, social, and political inequality has grown ever more dramatic.
-The ongoing financial crisis has undermined advances in affordable housing, employment, and other sectors critical to low-income residents, even as the city and state’s ability to respond effectively has declined.

 In response to these challenges and opportunities, the Foundation’s Core Fund Strengthening New York Communities Program (SNYC) focuses on strengthening New York City’s low-income communities, which, despite challenges and hardships, are a consistent source of the city’s vitality, resilience, and success.
 The Foundation believes that organized and active neighborhood residents are in the best position to identify problems and solutions, and to create long-term social justice outcomes.
 The Foundation therefore funds efforts that mobilize residents to identify and advocate for community-initiated solutions and policy changes.
-These efforts can address changes on multiple levels, from local and citywide, to state and federal.Current and potential grantees work in a variety of issue areas including: sustainable economic and community development, employment opportunity; access to public benefits and income support, unique challenges faced by immigrant communities, equitable financial services, and criminal justice reform.
+These efforts can address changes on multiple levels, from local and citywide to state and federal.Current and potential grantees work in a variety of issue areas including sustainable economic and community development; employment opportunities; access to public benefits and income support; unique challenges faced by immigrant communities; equitable financial services; and criminal justice reform.
 Particular emphasis has been placed on housing policy and the availability and preservation of affordable housing.
 The Foundation values groups that address multiple issues of neighborhood concern.

 The Foundation also supports policy reform organizations that provide neighborhood-based groups with assistance including: community planning, policy research and analysis, and advocacy skills.
 The Foundation supports legal advocacy and litigation efforts, either as stand-alone initiatives or integrated into a comprehensive strategy.

-The Foundation maintains its commitment to general operating support, especially for smaller neighborhood groups for whom the capacity to respond quickly and imaginatively to new opportunities and challenges is critical.
-For larger and policy-focused groups, and in the case of collaborative campaigns, project specific support may be appropriate.
+The Foundation maintains its commitment to general operating support, especially to smaller neighborhood groups for whom the capacity to respond quickly and imaginatively to new opportunities and challenges is critical.
+For larger and policy-focused groups, and in the case of collaborative campaigns, project-specific support may be appropriate.

 Type & Size of Grants